mat2k89/Decay-Chains/2 - Decay Chains.md

 $$

 where $n_{Co65}$ is the number of moles of Co $^{65}$ present, $n_{Ni65}$ is the number of moles of Ni $^{65}$ present, $n_{Cu65}$ is the number of moles of Cu $^{65}$ present, $t$ is time, \lambda_{Co65} is the decay rate of Co $^{65}$, and $\lambda_{Ni65}$ is the decay rate of NI $^{65}$ .

+## Activity 2

+Write a piece of code which receives the name of an isotope (e.g. ```Co65```), the number of moles of this isotope present at $t$ =0 and a set of output times (you may assume the first output time is always 0s).
+Your code should calculate the number of moles of this isomer and any isomers created as part of this isomer's decay chain at the specified output times.

+Tests are provided for this activity - edit the relevat functions in ```test_interfaces.py``` to make sure they can interact with you code.
+It is recommended that you use the data structuresa nd methods you think are best suited to solve the problem to produce your code, then extract the relevant data in ```test_interfaces.py```, rather than letting the format of the funcitons in ```test_interfaces.py``` dictate how you structure your code.

+Tip: You should be able to adapt the code produced in Activity 1 to produce this code.
+When adapting the code, it would be sensible to ake sure the tests from Activity 1 are still applied to your code, to ensure any changes you make do not break your code.
+This may require editing the parts of the file ```test_interfaces.py``` relatig to Activity 1.

+Tip 2: You will need to decide how to read the relevant files to obtain the necessary data and how to construct and solve the resultat equations.